-- Is the class taught in person?
-If yes, is remote learning an option?
+- Is the class in person?
+If so, is there a remote learning option?

-- Will I receive any physical or digital study materials?
+- Will I get any physical or digital study materials?

-- Is the study material up to date with the latest NCEES requirements?
+- Is the study material in line with the latest NCEES requirements?

-- Does the course offer original practice problems?
+- Does the course include original practice problems?

-I took the Georgia Tech preparation course.
-It was remote learning, allowing me to advance at my own pace.
-I also received a large binder of study materials with original practice problems.
+I took the Georgia Tech prep course, which was remote learning and let me progress at my own speed.
+I also got a hefty binder of study materials and original practice problems.

 Most importantly though, the professor running the course was helpful and responsive.
 He answered my questions via email at all times of the day.
 Money well spent!

 #6 Create study groups

-You’ll probably have other engineers in your office taking the exam.
-If this is the case, set up study groups like how you studied in college, to maximize your learning.
+Chances are, you’ll have other engineers in your office taking the exam.
+If that’s the case, set up study groups like you did back in college to make the most of your learning.

-Also, don’t be shy to ask questions to the senior engineers in your office, to gain insights and problem-solving techniques.
-Especially since hands-on experience trumps formal education.
+Also, don’t be shy to ask questions to the senior engineers in your office.
+Their insights and problem-solving techniques are invaluable, especially since hands-on experience always beats formal education.

 #7 Practice problems!

-I can’t stress enough how important it is to practice solving as many problems as possible.
-I wholeheartedly believe this is the most important component of the preparation process.
+I can’t emphasize enough how crucial it is to tackle as many problems as you can.
+I’m convinced that this is the most vital part of the whole prep journey.